stam66/skComboBox/README.md

 - Select a value in the popup list with the return or enter keys (or click on value)
 - Get/Set the textContent, listContent, placeholderText.
 Properteis with getters/setters listed below
 - On setting text content, a "comboAction" message is emitted to pass the long id of the group and its text
+- Reiszing when collapsed resizes with of the widget and the height of the field (not restricted to default/OS height)
+- Resizing when expanded resizes the width of the widgt and the height of the dropdown.
+Dropdown will remain visible when switching to pointer tool if the mouse within the rect of the group or if optionKey is down.

 ### API
 #### Public handlers